-- RA-2 Ku Band is nominal. - RA-2 S Band is no more available.
-The S Band Power Drop started on cycle 65, on 17th January 2008, 23:23:40, UTC (orbit nb 30759).
-Therefore the S Band parameters, as well as the dual Ionospheric correction in Ku Band are no more relevant and must not be used.
-Users are advised to use the Ionospheric correction from BENT model, available on FDGDR products: - The RA-2 Ultra-Stable Oscillator (USO) was nominal on cycle 82; - The overall number of valid IF masks was 35, representing 100 % of the acquired and processed IF masks.
-During cycle 82 RA2\IFF\AX was updated on the 16th September 2009; - Tracking performances in the different resolutions are well in line with the output figures and objectives of the Commissioning Phase; - During cycle 82 RA2\SOL\AX has been updated on the 25th August 2009; - RA2 data availability was around 99.4 %. - MWR data availability was around 99.5% - DORIS data availability was around 94.3%
+- RA-2 Ku Band is nominal. - The RA-2 Ultra-Stable Oscillator (USO) was nominal on cycle 85; - The overall number of valid IF masks was 35, representing 100 % of the acquired and processed IF masks.
+During cycle 85 RA2 IFF AX was updated on the 22th December 2009; - Tracking performances in the different resolutions are well in line with the output figures and objectives of the Commissioning Phase; - During cycle 85 RA2\SOL\AX has been updated on the 22nd December 2009;

+- RA2 data availability was around 99.81 % during current cycle; - MWR data availability was around 99.85 % during current cycle; - DORIS data availability was around 94.55% during current cycle; - A problem in the ground segment, in the handling of the ECMWF auxiliary files, caused the generation of degraded Sea Level Anomaly values between 21st and 23rd December 2009.

-5.2 Payload status
+5.3 Payload status

-5.2.1 ALTIMETER EVENTS
+5.3.1 ALTIMETER EVENTS

-The Radar Altimeter 2, during cycle 82, was never unavailable.
+The Radar Altimeter 2, during cycle 85, was never unavailable.

-5.2.1.1 RA-2 instrument planning
+5.3.1.1 RA-2 instrument planning

-On cycle 82 the IF Calibration was performed only over the Himalaya site, as is the now usual practice.
+On cycle 85 the IF Calibration was performed only over the Himalaya site, as is the now usual practice.
 The operational acquisition was performed on ascending passes with the NEW procedure for IF Calibration described below.
 The map in Figure 1 indicates the calibration site.

 In-Flight Tests aimed to understand the origin of the IF Mask anomaly were carried out on cycle 66 and identified an occasional wrong setting of the AGC used for the IF Calibration Mode as the cause.
-The IF Calibration procedure now used in operational IF Calibration consists in setting all the AGC's to 3dB before entering the IF Calibration Mode.
+The IF Calibration procedure now used in operational IF Calibration consists in setting all the AGCs to 3dB before entering the IF Calibration Mode.
 These parameters are restored to the original values when the IF Calibration mode has expires, before entering in the Measurement mode.